Spotlight on HPXML: A Look Ahead to 2019

 We’re looking forward to continuing to support growth of the residential energy efficiency industry through HPXML.
 Reach out to learn more about what HPC is doing this year, or to join the HPXML working group.

-Julie Caracino is the Director of Research and Standards at Home Performance Coalition.
-As Chair of the HPXML Working Group, she facilitates the development of HPXML and works with industry stakeholders to increase its adoption and use among software developers processing home energy data.
+Julie Caracino is the Director of Policy and Programs at Building Performance Association.
+As chairperson of the HPXML Working Group, she facilitates the development of HPXML and works with industry stakeholders to increase its adoption and use among software developers processing home energy data.